Here are the most commonly asked questions by homeowners about EIFS. We are pleased to offer our opinion and advice to each question.

 Once again, it would be worthwhile to hire an experienced contractor to inspect the EIFS.

-A lot of residential EIFS are attached to the supporting wall using mechanical fasteners.
+Most of the Cases in residential homes EIFS are installed using fasteners screws.
 These fasteners consist of a large plastic washer and a metal screw.
 The washer sits on top of the EIFS insulation and is covered by the EIFS coatings.
 The washer is thus just a fraction of an inch from the outside air.
 Since the fastener is made of metal and plastic, the washer will be at a different temperature than the surrounding layer of EIFS insulation.
 This temperature disparity means that the EIFS coatings retain a different amount of moisture at the fastener than within the surrounding wall.
-This in turn makes the EIFS finish look like it is a different colour, hence the wall appears to have dots or spots on its surface.
+This in turn makes the EIFS finish look like it is a different color, hence the wall appears to have dots or spots on its surface.

 If the leak is actually in the interface between the EIFS and the window, a simple solution such as adding caulking to seal the leak will often be effective.
 If the leak is coming from the window itself, this sometimes can be repaired with the window in place or the window may need to be replaced entirely (often the case when the window frame is old and rotted).